 Since the settings didn’t change much, you can edit many if not all, the images at the same time.

-This article shows you how to use raw files as a simple way to go through the huge stack of images quickly and efficiently.
+This article shows you how to use Raw files.
+And how to go through the huge stack of images quickly and efficiently.

 There are a few ways you can create your time-lapse after taking all those images.
-Luckily Photoshop is included in this list.
-The editing of the images can be done in either Camera Raw, or Lightroom and then imported into Photoshop.
+Luckily this list includes Photoshop.

-Navigate to the first image of the folder, clicking the ‘image sequence’ checkbox at the bottom, and import.
+Navigate to the first image of the folder.
+Click the ‘image sequence’ checkbox at the bottom and import.

 Try it out and see if creating time-lapses in Photoshop is for you.